abderrahmane-bouzemlal/airbnb-clone-project/README.md

 * Automates deployment processes for both frontend and backend.
 * Monitors application health and server uptime.
 * Ensures secure and scalable cloud infrastructure (e.g., AWS, Azure, or Docker/Kubernetes).

+## 🧩 Feature Breakdown

+### 👤 User Management

+Handles user registration, authentication, and profile management.
+This feature supports both **guests** and **hosts**, allowing users to securely log in, update their profiles, and access role-specific functionalities.

+### 🏠 Property Management

+Enables hosts to create, update, and manage property listings.
+Each listing includes details like title, description, location, price, and availability, forming the core of the rental marketplace.

+### 📅 Booking System

+Allows guests to book available properties for specific dates.
+The system handles check-in/check-out logic, availability validation, and status updates (e.g., confirmed, pending, canceled).

+### 💳 Payment Processing

+Processes and records payments associated with bookings.
+Integrates with external payment providers (e.g., Stripe or PayPal) to handle secure transactions, ensuring a smooth checkout experience for guests.

+### ⭐ Review System

+Enables users to leave reviews and ratings on properties after their stay.
+This promotes transparency and helps future guests make informed decisions based on past experiences.

+### 🧾 API Documentation

+All backend features are exposed via a documented RESTful API following the OpenAPI standard.
+A GraphQL interface is also provided for advanced querying, enabling seamless frontend-backend integration.

+### 🚀 Performance Optimization

+Implements caching and indexing strategies to ensure fast data access and scalability.
+These optimizations support a responsive user experience even as the dataset grows.